liliaaudzeyevamesie/eutl-orbis-matching/README.md

 # eutl-orbis-matching
-Tiered matching procedure linking EU ETS participation data from the EUTL to firm-level financial characteristics from Orbis, following Chan et al. (2013).
+Tiered matching procedure linking EU ETS participation data from the EUTL to firm-level financial characteristics from Orbis.
 Replication code for my working paper: "Carbon Regulation and Firm Investment: Evidence from EU ETS Phase IV".

-# EU ETS - ORBIS Tiered Matching Script

-This repository contains the matching code used in:

-**Lilia Audzeyeva-Mesie.
-"Carbon Regulation and Firm Investment: Evidence from EU ETS Phase IV."
-Working Paper, Durham University, 2026.
-[SSRN link]**

 ## Overview

-This script matches EU ETS installation-level compliance data to firm-level financial data from the Orbis database using a tiered matching procedure, following the methodology of Chan et al. (2013).
+This script matches EU ETS installation-level compliance data to firm-level financial data from the Orbis database using a tiered matching procedure.
 It produces a firm-year panel dataset linking regulatory participation status to firm-level financial characteristics.

 EU ETS compliance data is reported at the installation level in the EUTL, while financial data in Orbis is reported at the firm level.
 Since firms may operate multiple installations, a matching procedure is required to link regulatory participation to firm-level financial characteristics.